CMPS-6100/lab-08-template/README.md

 ## Turning in your work
 - At the top of `src/tsh.c` file, **include your name**.
-- Once you have pushed your final submission to GitHub, go to Canvas and submit a link to your repository to the Canvas assignment for this lab.
+- Once you have pushed your final submission to GitHub, go to Canvas and submit your source file(s) to gradescope to be autograded.
+There is a gradescope button at the bottom of the assignment page.
-- We will use gradescope to grade this assigment.
-Submit only your `tsh.c` source file to gradescope.
-Gradescope will take care of the rest.
+  - You only need to submit `tsh.c`.

 ## Using Git
 - [Clone] your lab repository.